davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 The JAR of the JMathAnim library has several predefined config files that you can load with "#" flag in the file name:

-* The `ConfigLoader.parseFile("#preview.xml")`  loads settings for previewing the animation, with low resolution of 1066x600 at 30pfs, show preview windows and not creating movie.
+* The `config.parseFile("#preview.xml")`  loads settings for previewing the animation, with low resolution of 1066x600 at 30pfs, show preview windows and not creating movie.
 Ideal for the creation process of the scene.
-* The `ConfigLoader.parseFile("#production.xml")` loads settings for generating the final animation, with high resolution 1920x1080 at 60pfs, not showing preview windows and creating a movie.
+* The `config.parseFile("#production.xml")` loads settings for generating the final animation, with high resolution 1920x1080 at 60pfs, not showing preview windows and creating a movie.
 This config should be loaded when the designing process is done and to create the final animation.
-* The `ConfigLoader.parseFile("#light.xml")` loads settings for black drawings over a white background.
+* The `config.parseFile("#light.xml")` loads settings for black drawings over a white background.
 The default colors are black.
-* The `ConfigLoader.parseFile("#dark.xml")` loads settings for white drawings over a black background (well, almost black).
+* The `config.parseFile("#dark.xml")` loads settings for white drawings over a black background (well, almost black).
 The default colors are white.

 You can check all the internal config files at the [github sources folder](https://github.com/davidgutierrezrubio/jmathanim/tree/master/src/resources/config).